-The Student Employment Office, a branch of the Placement Bureau, assists students in identifying part-time employment on campus, full and part-time employment off campus, and summer employment.
+The Student Employment Office, a branch of Placement Services, assists students in identifying part-time employment on campus, full and part-time employment off campus, and summer employment.
 Students may apply for employment at the Student Employment Office or directly with various campus employers.
 However, all students must be processed through the Student Employment Office for campus jobs.
-Located in 110 Students Services Building (telephone 355-9520), the Student Employment Office is a central area for policy making, job information and record keeping for students working on and off campus.
+Located in 110 Students Services Building (telephone 355-9520), the Student Employment Office is a central area for employee policies, job information and record keeping for students working on campus.